 DURABILITY

-As one of the most premium pants on the market, the Arc’teryx Gammas can take a beating.
-The slightly thicker material of these pants creates a durable and long-lasting product.
-With a higher price than most other pants on the market, you can be sure that this investment will stand the test of time and whatever you can throw at it on the trail.
+The most premium pants in our guide – the Arc’teryx Gammas and Norrona Femund Flex1 – both can take a beating.
+The Gamma’s slightly thicker material of these pants creates a durable and long-lasting product.
+Made from a double-weave blend of recycled nylon and elastane, the Femund Flex1 felt tough for such stretchy pants.
+They resisted abrasions and brush without showing wear when we tested them on the granite peaks of the Sierra Nevada and Alaska’s windy alpine ridges.
+With higher prices than most other pants on the market, you can be sure that these investments will stand the test of time and whatever you can throw at it on the trail.

 FEATURES